atbcb/usab-uswds/_ada-guides/chapter-3-clear-floor-or-ground-space-and-turning-space.md

     <div class="tablet:grid-col">
       <span class="grid-line bold">Knee Space</span>
       <img class="img-full" style="padding-bottom: 0px;" src="{{ site.baseurl }}{{ page.image-directory }}chapter3/3cfs9.jpg" alt="Counter-type object with knee and toe clearance overlapping portion of clear floor space for forward approach">
-      <span class="grid-line text-italic" style="padding: 30px;">Objects that provide clearance for knees and toes can overlap a greater portion of the clear floor space (up to a depth of 25”).</span>
+      <span class="grid-line text-italic" style="padding: 30px;">Objects that provide clearance for knees and toes can overlap a greater portion of the clear floor space (up to a depth of 25&Prime;).</span>
     </div>
   </div>
 </div>

 {% include grid-2col-largeleftimg-righttext.html
 img-file= "chapter3/3cfs10.jpg"
-img-alt= "Knee and toe space 30 inches wide min. and 25 inches deep max. (no protrusions into minimum space permitted other than dip of overflow)" text-title= "" text= "Knee and toe space must be at least 30” wide and up to 25” deep measured to the leading edge of the clear floor space.
+img-alt= "Knee and toe space 30 inches wide minimum and 25 inches deep maximum (no protrusions into minimum space permitted other than dip of overflow)" text-title= "" text= "Knee and toe space must be at least 30&Prime; wide and up to 25&Prime; deep measured to the leading edge of the clear floor space.
 The specifications allow space for plumbing, enclosures, and supports outside the minimum clearances.
 No object can protrude into the required clearances (other than the dip of the overflow at lavatories and sinks)."
 %}

 #### Knee and Toe Space Depth